carpentries/instructor-training/_episodes/02-novice.md

 > ## Modeling Novice Mental Models
 >
-> Create a multiple choice question related to a topic you intend to teach
+> Take 10 minutes to create a multiple choice question related to a topic you intend to teach.
+> Type it into the Etherpad
 > and explain the diagnostic power of each its distractors,
 > i.e., what misconception is each distractor meant to identify?
 {: .challenge}